 How long does swelling last after tummy tuck surgery?

 Swelling can be expected for at least the first few weeks following your surgery.
 While this is a common abdominoplasty side effect and should not generally be cause for alarm, certain healthy habits, such as drinking plenty of water and limiting your salt intake, can ease residual swelling.
-It is also imperative that you adhere to your aftercare instructions.
+It is also imperative that you adhere to your aftercare instructions for as quick and safe a recovery as possible.

 Can you get pregnant after tummy tuck surgery?